-Getting a medical marijuana program running in Oklahoma has been a years’ long challenge.
-Finally, in June 2018, a referendum legalized medical marijuana for all Oklahomans.
+Getting a medical marijuana card in Oklahoma has been a years-long challenge.
+Finally, in June 2018, a referendum legalized medical cannabis for anyone who wants to know how to get a medical card in Oklahoma.

 In 2018, the road to legalization was bumpy.
 The state tried to impose restrictions, such as having licensed pharmacists on-site at dispensaries, but these requirements were dropped after lawsuits were filed; some rules have been rolled back, as the state’s Attorney General ruled that they overreached.

-The current result is that Oklahomans now have a straight-forward medical marijuana program.
-Of course, patients must still apply for and receive a card before they can have or use cannabis.
-This step-by-step guide will walk patients through the steps of getting their certification.
+The current result is that Oklahomans now have a straightforward medical cannabis program.
+Of course, patients must still apply for and receive an OMMA card before using cannabis.
+This step-by-step guide will help patients learn how to get a medical card in Oklahoma.

 In many states, medical cannabis is only approved for patients who meet “qualifying conditions.”
-For example, in Florida, people may not use cannabis to manage autism, but in other states, the use of cannabis is legal for this purpose.
+For example, in Florida, people may not use cannabis to manage autism, but in other states, using cannabis is legal for this purpose.

-Oklahoma has a list of conditions that medical cannabis is often recommended for, but doesn’t have restrictions.
+Oklahoma has a list of conditions that medical cannabis is often recommended for but doesn’t have restrictions on.
 If a doctor believes cannabis may help the patient, they can recommend it, but patients must have a doctor’s recommendation to access medical cannabis products.

-Patients must also be of age 18 or over, or have a parent or guardian act as caregiver.
-Minors must receive two physician recommendations to get a card.
+Patients must also be of age 18 or over or have a parent or guardian act as their caregiver.
+Minors must receive two physician recommendations to get an OMMA card.

-The 3 Steps to Getting an Oklahoma Medical Marijuana Card
+3 Steps – How to Get A Medical Marijuana Card in Oklahoma

 1. Finding a Doctor

-Just like how almost any patient can get a medical marijuana recommendation, any doctor can make the recommendation.
+Just like how almost any patient can get a medical cannabis recommendation, any doctor can make the recommendation.

-The bigger challenge for patients is finding a doctor who will recommend it.
+The more significant challenge for patients is finding a doctor who will recommend it.
+You can connect with registered Oklahoma Doctors at Heally.
 Although the referendum had a nearly 60 percent rate of approval, many Oklahomans oppose cannabis, including some doctors as well.

 One way to find a state-licensed physician open to medical cannabis is to check with the Oklahoma Medical Marijuana Authority.
 OMMA maintains a list of physicians who will consider making cannabis recommendations.
 However, doctors don’t have to register with OMMA.
 Some physicians might still consider cannabis even if they’re not listed.

-Consulting with physicians on the OMMA list can make the process smoother.
+Consulting with physicians on the OMMA list can make the process of getting an OMMA card smoother.
 It’s important to note the recommendation is at the doctor’s discretion.
 Even doctors who are open to discussing medical cannabis may not recommend it in every case.

 2. The Consultation

-The next step to getting an Oklahoma medical marijuana card is consulting with the doctor.
+The next step how to get an Oklahoma medical card is consulting with the doctor.
 Patients should bring a copy of OMMA’s Physician Recommendation form for the doctor.
-In the case of minors, who need two recommendations, the forms have to be signed within 30 days of each other, and both must also be submitted within 30 days of submitting the online application (which we cover in step 3).
+In the case of minors, who need two recommendations, the documents must be signed within 30 days of each other.
+Both must also be submitted within 30 days of submitting the online application (which we cover in step 3).

 3. Registering Online with OMMA

 Once the patient has a recommendation from their physician, it’s time to register with OMMA.
-This must be done within 30 days of receiving the signed physician’s recommendation.
+This procedure is the third and final step of how to getting a medical card in Oklahoma.
+It must be done within 30 days of receiving the signed physician’s recommendation.

 This online application registers the patient with OMMA.
-The form will ask for basic information, such as the patient’s full name, their date of birth and their address.
+The form will ask for necessary information, such as the patient’s full name, date of birth, and address.

 - Oklahoma driver’s license